2017 Ukraine ransomware attacks: Approach

-Security experts found that the version of Petya used in the Ukraine cyberattacks had been modified, and consequently was renamed NotPetya or Nyetna to distinguish it from the original malware.
-NotPetya encrypted all of the files on the infected computers, not just the Master File Table, and in some cases the computer's files were completely wiped or rewritten in a manner that could not be undone through decryption.
+Security experts determined that the variant of Petya used in the 2017 Ukraine cyberattacks had been modified and was subsequently named NotPetya or Nyetna to distinguish it from the original ransomware.
+NotPetya encrypted entire files, not just the Master File Table (MFT), and in some cases, functioned as a wiper, permanently destroying or irreversibly altering data, with no known method of recovery.
 Some security experts saw that the software could intercept passwords and perform administrator-level actions that could further ruin computer files.
 They also noted that the software could identify specific computer systems and bypass infection of those systems, suggesting the attack was more surgical in its goal.
 Unlike the WannaCry software, a "kill switch" was never found in NotPetya, which could have been used to immediately stop its spread.
-According to Nicholas Weaver of the University of California the hackers had previously compromised MeDoc "made it into a remote-control Trojan, and then they were willing to burn this asset to launch this attack."
+According to Nicholas Weaver of the University of California the hackers had previously compromised M.E.Doc "made it into a remote-control Trojan, and then they were willing to burn this asset to launch this attack."